Statement of Need

 Accreditation and Credit Designation Statement

-The University of Chicago Pritzker School of Medicine designates this enduring material for a maximum of 3.5 AMA PRA Category 1 Credit™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Rush University Medical Center designates this Internet Enduring Material for a maximum of x.x AMA PRA Category 1 Credit(s)™.
+Physicians should claim only credit commensurate with the extent of their participation in the activity.

-Physician assistants, nurse practitioners, and nurses may participate in this educational activity and earn a certificate of completion as AAPA, AANP, and ANCC accept AMA PRA Category 1 Credits™ through their reciprocity agreements.
+Physician assistants (PAs) and nurse practitioners (NPs) may participate in this educational activity and earn a certificate of completion as AAPA and AANP accept AMA PRA Category 1 Credits™ through their reciprocity agreements.

-By providing your ABIM Diplomate number, you consent to have ACHL and/or our educational partners submit your participation in this activity to the ABIM through the ACCME PARS system.
-ABIM credit will be submitted to PARS on the first day of each month.
+By providing your ABIM Diplomate number and date of birth, you consent to have ACHL and/or our educational partners submit your participation in this activity to the ABIM through the ACCME PARS system.
+ABIM credit will be submitted to PARS each month.

 Disclosures